farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data_Lake_with_Apache_SPARK/README.md

 I did send my 5 parquet files back to workspace a folder name `Results` with five separate folder names `(songs, artists, users, time, songplays)` instead of sending them back to a Amazon S3 bucket due to time constraint.
 It takes extraordinary time to send those parquet files back to Amazon S3 bucket.
 But for clarity I kept codes available for use in my `etl.py` script.

 ### `README guideline:`
-Here is an example query I did run on songplays table.
+Here is an example query I did run on songplays table in connection with users and time table.
 It is about in average how many hours a user spent on listening songs on the app.
 ![image](https://github.com/farhadkpx/DEND-Data-Engneering-Nano-Degree-/blob/main/Data_Lake_with_Apache_SPARK/Avg_Hour_Spent_Listening.png)